LogicAtom/ecommerce/README.md

 this creates a break in any code all the time, shown by a ^C

-28. (psuedo)/not fake, but its the best way i can describe it so as to not have 5billion steps in my project lol. :) this step is a bridge to the next sections of my Readme.md as the above steps are learning building blocks, the rest is the actual site.
 _______________________________________________________________________
 <br /><br />

 ## Making Directories

-from psuedo-step 28 on...

 mkdir static